ash-project/ash/documentation/dsls/DSL-Ash.Domain.md

 ### Examples
 ```
 transform do
   to :artist_id
-  with &{:ok, &1.id}
+  using &(&1.id)
 end

 ```

 ```
 transform do
   to :points
-  with &try_parse_integer/1
+  using &try_parse_integer/1
 end

 ```